 The company might not call out battery life fixes in a macOS update’s change log, but new software always has the potential to help.

-For more on the latest version of macOS Big Sur, take a look at our guide.
+For more information about the newest version of macOS Big Sur, take a look at our guide.

 Update Your Apps